vijendharv/api/guidelines.md

 ### <a name="authorization"></a>Authorization

-> For more information on the OAuth2 service see [https://github.concur.com/core/oauth2/wiki](https://github.concur.com/core/oauth2/wiki).

 * Services SHOULD make use of X.509 client certificates for service-to-service (internal) authorization.
 * Services SHOULD leverage the access token (in the form of a [RFC 7519 JSON Web Token (JWT)](#RFC-7519)) for user oriented authorization and / or external access to APIs.
 * Services SHOULD use data contained in an access token only for authorization and for no other purpose.
 For more information see [Using JSON Web Token (JWT) access token for purposes other than authorization](./using-jwt-for-purposes-other-than-authorization.md).